Judge demands answers on whether 2-year-old U.S. citizen was deported to Honduras

 Since beginning his second term in January, President Trump has pursued an aggressive crackdown on illegal immigration that has sparked a flurry of lawsuits and prompted scrutiny over whether it is violating federal law.

-Despite a Supreme Court ruling that stated the Trump administration must facilitate Abrego Garcia's return to the U.S., Mr. Trump in an interview published Friday said he has not reached out to Salvadoran President Nayib Bukele to do so.
+Despite a Supreme Court ruling that stated the Trump administration must facilitate Abrego Garcia's return to the U.S., Mr. Trump in an interview published Friday in Time magazine said he has not reached out to Salvadoran President Nayib Bukele to do so.